aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/days-of-judgement-new-year-days/rosh-hashanah/rosh-hashana-amidah-by-trisha-arlin.html.md

 <hr />

-Thank you to Trisha Arlin for sharing her Rosh Hashanah Amidah, first published online on her <a href="http://triganza.blogspot.com/2011/09/rosh-hashannah-amidah.html">website</a>, with a <a href="https://creativecommons.org/licenses/by-sa/3.0/">CC-BY-SA 3.0 Unported</a> license.
+"A Rosh Hashanah Amidah" was first published online on Trisha Arlin's <a href="http://triganza.blogspot.com/2011/09/rosh-hashannah-amidah.html">website</a>.

+&nbsp;
 </body>
 </html>